synup/nino/README.md

 # nino

 Simplifies collaboration and a better CLI for AWS ECR.
+Repository names are also namespaced appropriately.

-Requiring everyone on team to learn docker & lengthy AWS commands just to push image updates is mundane.
-Just edit your `dockerfile`.
-Then,
+Requiring everyone on team to learn and run docker & mile-lengthy AWS commands just to push image updates is mundane.

+* Edit your `Dockerfile`
 * `nino build <aws-profile>` will build the image using docker
 * `nino tag <aws-profile> latest` will tag the image with `latest` and push it to ECR.

+nino also allows other stuff, checkout the usage section below.

 ### Requirements